-Under existing law, the State Engineer [, in a designated basin, may require the registration of an otherwise exempt domestic well.
-(NRS 524.180) Section 4 of this bill authorizes the State Engineer to require the owner of a domestic well whose well is located in a designated basin to dedicate a water right to the city or county in which the well is located or to the designee of that city or county under certain circumstances.] is required to adopt regulations establishing a program that allows a public water system to receive credits for the addition of new customers in certain designated groundwater basins.
+Under existing law, the State Engineer is required to adopt regulations establishing a program that allows a public water system to receive credits for the addition of new customers in certain designated groundwater basins.
 (NRS 534.350) Section 6 of this bill authorizes a county to relinquish a right to appropriate water from a domestic well to the State Engineer if the county requires the dedication of that right to the county by the owner of a particular parcel of land.
 Section 6 further states that, if such an owner becomes a new customer of a public water system, the public water system is entitled to receive a credit in the same manner as the addition of any other customer to the public water system.

 Under existing law, a person who proposes to divide any land for transfer or development into four lots or less is required to prepare a parcel map and file it in accordance with local ordinance.
-(NRS 278.461) Section 7 of this bill requires [such] a person, in addition to filing a parcel map in accordance with local ordinance, to prepare and file a parcel map with the Division of Water Resources of the State Department of Conservation and Natural Resources and also to obtain a certificate of approval from the Division of Water Resources if [the resulting parcels of land meet certain qualifications.] certain conditions occur.
+(NRS 278.461) Section 7 of this bill requires such a person, in addition to filing a parcel map in accordance with the local ordinance, to [prepare and file] provide a copy of the parcel map [with] to the Division of Water Resources of the State Department of Conservation and Natural Resources and also to obtain a certificate of approval from the Division of Water Resources if certain conditions occur.